 The best time to visit Morocco is generally during the autumn (September-November) or early spring (March-April), but Morocco is a year-round destination.
 The weather is warm, but you’ll avoid the scorching heat and cold nights.
 Whatever time of year you visit, there’s always something special about Morocco.

 Summer is hot and sticky, but there are breezy coastlines and balmy evenings to enjoy.
 Winter can be chilly with freezing temperatures in the mountains, but it’s the perfect time to experience the Sahara or trek the snow-clad peaks to Mt Toubkal.
-There are a few factors to think about when planning your Moroccan adventure and, like a good buffet, you’ll be able to pick the best parts.
+There are a few factors to weigh up when planning your Moroccan adventure and, like a good buffet, you’ll be able to pick the best bits.

 When to enjoy the coast